gagandeepahuja09/db_internals/ch_2/notes.md

 * This implies that lookup in B-trees have logarithmic complexity.
 Find a searched key among 2 billion items takes about 32 operations.
 * If we had to make a disk seek for each one of these comparisons, it would significantly slow us down, but since B-tree nodes store dozens or even hundreds of items, we only have to make one disk seek per level jump.
 * Using B-trees, we can efficiently execute both point and range queries.

+**B-Tree Hierarchy**
+* Since B-trees are a page organization technique (they are used to navigate and organize fixed-size pages), we often use the terms node and page interchangably.
+* *Occupancy*: The relation b/w node capacity and the no. of keys it actually holds.

+* Higher fanout helps to
+    * Ammortize the cost of structural changes required to keep the tree balanced.
+    * Reduce the no. of seeks by storing keys and pointers to child nodes in a single block or multiple consecutive blocks.
+(Locality)
+* Balancing operations (splits and merges) are triggered when the nodes are full or nearly empty.

+**Separator Keys**
+* They split the tree into subtrees holding the corresponding key ranges.
+* Some B-tree variants also have sibling node pointers, most often the leaf level to simplify range scans.
+Some implementations have pointers in both dirs, forming a DLL in the leaf level, which makes the reverse iteration possible.

+* Unlike BSTs, which are built from top to bottom, they're constructed from bottom to top.
+The no. of leaf nodes grows, which increases the no. of internal nodes and tree height.

+* Since B-Trees reserve extra space inside nodes for future reference and updates, tree utilization can get as low as 50% but is usually considerably higher.
+* Higher occupancy does not influence B-tree performance negatively.

+**B-tree Lookup Complexity**
+* It can be viewed from 2 standpoints:
+    * No. of block transfers during the lookup.
+    * No. of comparisons done during the lookup.

+* *No. of block transfers*
+    * The logarithm base is N (number of keys per node).

+* *No. of comparisons*
+    * The logarithm base is 2.
+Searching a key inside a node is done using binary search.

+**B-tree Lookup Algorithm**
+* The objective of the search is to find the searched query or its predecessor.
+* Finding an exact match is used for point queries, updates and deletions.
+* Finding its predecessor is useful for range queries and insertions.

+**B-tree Node Splits**